vessels-tech/papers/mywell/2018-02-06-trip-summary.md

 ### Feedback from BJs:

 #### Good
-- using mywell will lead to less errors, reduces the need to use paper, and makes recording readings faster
+- Using mywell will lead to less errors, reduces the need to use paper, and makes recording readings faster
 - MyWell was quick and easy to understand
-- the mywell data is secure and shareable with anyone
+- The MyWell data is secure and shareable with anyone

 #### Needs improvement
 - Needs a Hindi version (just about everyone said this)
-- want to be able to record water quality data
+- Want to be able to record water quality data
-- data should be easy to download (this feature already exists, only not on mobile!)
+- Data should be easy to download (this feature already exists, only not on mobile!)
+- Some found it difficult to analyse graphs, and requested for labels to be made for points on the graphs, or a chart be made available instead.

-#### Used for:
+#### Want to see MyWell be used for:
 - Water and rainfall monitoring
 - Developing an understanding of the water needs of a household and farm
-- Information from MyWell can help to quantify the water in their well to know how much
+- Information from MyWell can help to quantify the water in their well to know how much (does this sentence make sense??)
-- helps with crop planning
+- Helps with crop planning